What are the Most Common Types of Distracted Driving?

 As someone who values safety on the road, you should understand the risks and consequences of distracted driving.
 Distracted driving is a leading cause of accidents and injuries, and distracted drivers should be liable for any harm they cause on the road.
-By knowing the types of common distractions, you can better realize your rights after suffering injuries in a crash.

 The good news is that you can also seek significant assistance in the aftermath of your injuries.
 A Spring Hill car accident lawyer in your area will know how to identify when your collision happened due to distracted driving and how to hold the driver accountable.